lovemapa/ormae/README.md

 **Why I used sokcet.io and Redis**

 Socket.io being realtime was the preference .
-Redis was used to used a PubSub model to prevent manual triggering.
+Redis was used to used a PubSub model.

 **Deployment**